 State-of-the-art equipment, techniques and services related to cardio-vascular, renal, respiratory, muscle and metabolism functions are provided by the Zurich Integrative Rodent Physiology (ZIRP) Facility.

-Educational activities cover the PhD Program in Integrative Molecular Medicine (imMed) and the Master Program in Human Biology.
+Educational activities cover the PhD Program in Integrative Molecular Medicine (imMed).

 Since 2008, the ZIHP organizes a series of public events: Wissen-schaf(f)t Wissen.
 Prominent speakers present hot topics, followed by lively discussions with the audience.